 - Physics/Honors Physics

 - Physics Foundations

 To fulfill graduation requirements, all students in District 196 must earn one (1) trimester credit in the arts.
 Students at SES can earn this credit through multiple courses offered within the visual arts content area of non-house courses.
-Additionally, there are Art and Photography courses offered during intensive theme that will fulfill this requirement.
+Additionally, there are Art courses offered during intensive theme that will fulfill this requirement.